List of Demon Slayer: Kimetsu no Yaiba characters: Hashira

 The Insect Hashira and sister of Kanae.
 Her surname, Kochō (胡蝶), means "butterfly", hence her motif.
 Outwardly cool-headed and optimistic, her cheery façade hides an angry, vengeful figure driven by her hatred of demons for killing her family, to the point of deriving sadistic pleasure from killing them.
-However, she is caring towards her subordinates, her adoptive sister Kanao, and the Kamados siblings.
+However, she is caring towards her subordinates, her adoptive sister Kanao, and the Kamado siblings.
 Due to her small frame preventing her from beheading demons, she wields a thin, sting-like Nichirin sword to inject them with a wisteria-based poison she made.
 This expertise allows her to assist Tamayo in developing the cure for Nezuko and a mixture of drugs to weaken Muzan.
 Shinobu sacrifices herself to defeat the Upper Rank Doma, having previously taken massive doses of wisteria to ensure he would be poisoned when he devoured her, allowing Kanao and Inosuke to kill him.
 In the present day, she and Kanae are reincarnated as high school students.